flashwing-04/showtime-website-project-archive/content/ss23/master/m3-intu/features.md

 {{<section title="Knowledge Base">}}
 During a learning process, students often piece together their own ideas and thoughts.
-That's why Intu provides a built-in, central space, called the knowledge base, for creating and managing notes from different learning units
+That's why Intu provides a built-in, central space, called the knowledge base, for creating and managing notes from different learning units.

 The user-centric design gives students the flexibility to personalize their notes.
 A key feature is the ability to import existing learning objects directly into the knowledge base.
 This integrated system allows for seamless transitions between knowledge base and learning units.
 The bidirectional design fosters sustainable learning, thereby creating a uniquely individualized learning journey.